openblockchains/awesome-ordinals/README.md

 - brc-721    - see <https://brc721.com>   -   BEWARE!  "off-chain" meta links

+### Inscribed Javascript (.js) Code

+See [Ordinal Public Goods]() - A list of js libraries and other resources inscribed on bitcoin.
+Use it to lower the cost of your inscriptions  incl. jquery, p5.js, three.js and more.

+> Every day more code is inscribed to Bitcoin.
+>
+> The more code we inscribe, the more building blocks there are for others to leverage.
+>
+> Bitcoin is a new internet.
+>
+> The possibilities are endless.

+Can it get any more stupid than that?!
+Public service announcement -  please learn the difference between data and code - code is more like a baby (or a garden) ... a living creature (or ecosystem) ... day-to-day, month-to-month, year-to-year care (and love) needed .... now try to update your code inscribed on bitcoin one time, two times, three times ... a hundred times ... see the stupidity?
+Use a protocol (and data formats).
+Anyways,  wen BITCOIN ON BITCOIN ON BITCOIN?
+The new internet? a 500(!)
+GB database. the possibilites are limited to 4MB per block. get real. wen bigger blocks?
+PS: What is this (open source) code about here -> [ordinals/ord/commits](https://github.com/ordinals/ord/commits/master). hy is it always changing? please STOP now and INSCRIBE!

 ## Alternate Numbering & Storage Schemes

 ### Stamps  w/ Counterparty